New York City Police Department corruption and misconduct: Prostitution

 A 2020 ProPublica report documented abundant allegations of false arrest and sexual misconduct in NYPD prostitution stings.
 Purported buyers and sellers of sex denied ever having agreed to the transactions when undercover officers propositioned them.
 Despite possessing equipment to record these transactions, NYPD chose not to do so in many cases.
 In 2014, the NYPD paid more than a million in taxpayer dollars to individuals who were falsely arrested.
 Even though research indicates that most buyers of sex are white, 93% of the 3,000 accused by the NYPD of trying to buy sex from 2016 to 2020 were nonwhite.

 Racist rants by anti-harassment official

 In 2021, an investigation by the NYPD found that the head of the NYPD's Equal Employment Opportunity Division had a history of posting racist rants to an online forum frequented by police.
 For example, he referred to President Barack Obama as a "Muslim savage" and called the black son of Mayor Bill de Blasio a "brillohead."
 New York City Council's Oversight and Investigations Division pointed these messages out to the NYPD, prompting the investigation.

+Sutter Avenue station shooting

+On September 15, 2024, several NYPD officers shot at an allegedly knife-wielding fare evader at the Sutter Avenue station in Brooklyn, striking the suspect, one officer, and two bystanders.
+The shooting was met with great public outcry.
+Police originally claimed that the fare-evader, Derell Mickles, charged at police with a knife.
+However, Mickles was shown on bodycam footage to be standing still with his hands at his sides when police opened fire.
+After being shot, Mickles was left "in very bad shape" and "unable to walk" while a shot bystander was left in critical condition with permanent brain damage.

 Attempts at reform

+Starting in the 1890s, approximately every 20 years a committee has been formed to investigate police corruption in New York City.
+These committees are listed below.